kg-construct/rml-cc/section/overview.md

 .
 ```

+Intuitively, we will join each record (or iteration) with data from the parent triples map.
+The join may yield one or more results, which are then gathered into a list.
 The execution of this mapping will produce the following RDF:

 ```
 <book/1> ex:writtenby ( <person/1> ) .
 <book/2> ex:writtenby ( <person/2> <person/3> ) .
 ```

+In RML, it is assumed that each term map is multie-valued.
+That this, each term map may return one or more values.
+The default behavior is to append the values in the order of the term maps appearing in the gather map.